ORTHOPAEDIC SURGERY CLERKSHIP

 WILL TAKE STUDENTS FOR TWO WEEKS ONLY?
 Yes - only fourth years.

-LEVEL OF STUDENTS ACCEPTED Third and fourth year.
+LEVEL OF STUDENTS ACCEPTED Second, third and fourth year.

 TIME OF YEAR OFFERRED.
 Flexible start dates throughout the year, excluding December.